Learning Credal Sum-Product Networks: Conclusions

 \section{Conclusions}

 In this work, we were motivated by the need for a principled solution for learning probabilistic models in the presence of missing information.
-Rather than making a closed-world assumption that might ignore or discard the corresponding facts, which is deeply problematic, we argued for a open-world interpretation, which resulted in the foundational problem of learning open-world probabilistic models.
-In particular, given the intractability of inference, we were interested in leveraging the exciting paradigm of tractable learning.
-Consequently, by lifting the credal network semantics, we proposed and developed a learning regime for credalSPNs.
-Our empirical results show that the regime performs very strongly on our datasets.
+Rather than making a closed-world/complete knowledge assumption that might ignore or discard the corresponding entries, which is problematic, we argued for learning models that natively handle imprecise knowledge.
+Consequently, by leveraging the credal network semantics and the recent paradigm of tractable learning, we proposed and developed a learning regime for credalSPNs.
+Our empirical results show that the regime performs very strongly on our datasets, not only in terms of the log-likelihood and the size of the resulting network, but also in terms of prediction accuracy.

-Directions for future work include pushing the applicability of LearnCSPNs on a large-scale text data application, while possibly considering relational extensions \citep{DBLP:conf/aaai/NathD15} to leverage extracted and mined relations that may be obtained by natural language processing techniques.
-For the immediate future, we are interested in optimising the algorithm for minimising the discarded convex regions when extracting extreme points and evaluate the inference accuracy\footnote{The inference part has been dealt with and will be posted in an extended report}.
+Directions for future work include pushing the applicability of LearnCSPNs on a large-scale text data applications, while possibly considering relational extensions \citep{DBLP:conf/aaai/NathD15} to leverage extracted and mined relations that may be obtained by natural language processing techniques.
+For the immediate future, we are interested in optimising the algorithm for minimising the discarded convex regions when extracting extreme points.